Southside Wandsworth: Renovation and redevelopment

 Relocation of the Wandsworth branch of Jobcentre Plus (which occupied a four-storey office building above Arndale Walk, that needed to be demolished as part of the second stage of the redevelopment) proved to be controversial, with few alternative locations available, and opposition to the possibility of it being moved to a residential area in Southfields.

 In January 2024, it was announced that a new Lidl supermarket would open in the centre by summer 2024 due to a 'lack of accessible discount supermarkets' in the area.
 Lidl opened on 13 June 2024.
 Lidl held an official ribbon-cutting ceremony at 8am attended by the Mayor of Wandsworth.

 In July 2024, Southside announced its plans to completely refresh lighting throughout the centre and entrance exteriors to the centre, on Garratt Lane, Neville Gill Close and Wandsworth High Street, and a redesign of the first floor of centre, with new seating to be introduced to encourage visitors to come together.
 Rebecca Ruddle, director of Southside, said she wants to give visitors an ‘unrivalled experience’ at the venue.
-Work was completed in January 2025.
+Work began in July 2024 and was completed in May 2025.